Began writing TV shows such as _"Have Gun Will Travel" (1957)_, "Highway Patrol"

 (1966) television theme.

-Album: Spoken word LP "Inside Star Trek" featuring convention appearances and interviews by Roddenberry of actors and actual characters from the series "Star Trek"
+(1970s) Spoken-Word Album: "Inside Star Trek" featuring convention appearances and interviews by Roddenberry of actors and actual characters from the series "Star Trek"

 was working on the project.

-Unsold pilot: In 1959 he wrote and produced a pilot for a police drama set in the Greenwich Village section of New York City called "Night Stick".
+(1959) Unsold pilot: Wrote / produced a pilot for a police drama set in the Greenwich Village section of New York City called "Night Stick".

-Unsold pilot: In 1962 he created and wrote the pilot for a legal drama for CBS called "Defiance County".
+(1962) Unsold pilot: Created / wrote the pilot for a legal drama for CBS called "Defiance County".

-Unsold pilot: In 1962 he wrote the teleplay for an adventure series for CBS set in the South Pacific in World War II called "APO 923".
-It Ralph Taeger
+(1962) Unsold pilot: Wrote the teleplay for an adventure series for CBS set in the South Pacific in World War II called "APO 923".
+It starred Ralph Taeger

 , James Stacey